-Candidates for honors in Economics must have and maintain minimum cumulative averages of 3.20 overall and 3.50 in Economics.
+Departmental honors are granted to students who demonstrate exceptional performance in a senior thesis.
+To be eligible for honors in Economics, students must maintain a minimum cumulative average of 3.20 overall and 3.50 specifically in Economics.

 Students undertaking Honors work in this department register for Econ 495 in the first semester of senior year and Econ 496 in the second semester of senior year.
-Both courses count toward the minimum number required for the degree, but only Econ 495 also counts towards the minimum six departmental electives required of an Economics major.
-Econ 496 counts as one of the writing (W) courses required by the Common Course of Study.
+While Econ 495 counts toward the minimum number of courses required for the degree, it does not count toward any of the requirements for the Economics major.
+Only Econ 496 counts towards the capstone required of an Economics major.
+Econ 496 also counts as one of the writing (W) courses required by the Common Course of Study.

 Students registered in the honors course will attend scheduled group meetings with the department honors coordinators.
 Participation in these meetings is mandatory, and a student missing two sessions may be asked to withdraw from the honors program.

 In Econ 495 and 496 the student works one-on-one with their thesis supervisor.
 In the first course the student defines a problem, reviews the relevant literature and develops a methodology for conducting the research.
 The first semester culminates with a formal written proposal.
 This is a report of the first semester’s progress and a description of the analysis to be completed in the second semester.
 The student makes an oral presentation of the proposal to the department in December.
 If the proposal is accepted, the student receives a grade of “A” for Econ 495 and approval to register for Econ 496.
 If the proposal is not accepted, Econ 495 is converted to an independent study, with a grade assigned by the supervising faculty member.